Spectator Guide

 Unadilla Public Boat Launch: Cross bridge in Unadilla off Route 7.
 Make first right onto River Road.

 Bainbridge-General Clinton Park: FINISH!!!!
 Follow Route 7 West or get on W I-88 and off Bainbridge exit.
 Turn right off exit, then another right onto Main Street.
-Fri: Free Parking.
-Sat & Sun: Fee per car load.
-Monday: Fee per car load.
-No admission fee to enter on foot.
+Fri: Fee per car load Saturday and Sunday.

 • Official General Clinton Canoe Regatta Map or local map of Otsego County.